 Florida Keys Resorts to Consider

 As you start to plan your Florida Keys vacation, you’ll see that there really are a lot of resorts and hotels to choose from, of every level.
 As I said above, it’s best to split your time staying a few days in Key West and then the rest of your time up in Key Largo or the Upper Keys.
-If you’re goal is to stay in the middle of the action, choose a Key West hotel that is walkable to Old Town.
+If your goal is to stay in the middle of the action, choose a Key West hotel that is walkable to Old Town.
 You can also find B&Bs and boutique hotels that range from super modern to vintage Florida.
 Key West is wonderfully eclectic in that way.

 There are all kinds of short term rentals too, from studios in 19th century homes, to rooms in picturesque bed and breakfasts.
 Whether you’re visiting for a few nights or a month, private rentals can be a great budget-friendly option over a larger resort or 4 star hotel.
 If you’re considering a vacation rental or booking through AirBNB or VRBO, be sure that you read the reviews and fully understand the space you’re booking (and the fees too).
 Watch for notations such as “shared space” or “efficiency.”